Bewitch

-When she was four, in winning the Beverly Handicap at the old Washington Park Race Track in Chicago, Illinois, she ran the fastest mile ever run by a filly.
+When she was four, she won the Beverly Handicap at the old Washington Park Race Track in Chicago, Illinois, and she ran the fastest mile ever run by a filly.

 At the age of five, she raced from one end of the country to the other, unplaced only once.
 When she was six, she ran fifteen times, twelve of those races against males.

 When she retired, Bewitch had earned $462,605, which made her the greatest money-earning filly to date.
 In 1977, she was inducted into the Hall of Fame along with both her trainers, father and son, as well as her running mates, Citation and Coaltown.